Replacement Parts

 Interchange Information

-Interchange information consists of
+Interchange information typically consists of one of the following:

 - A cross reference to a large manufacturer's part that can be purchased at automotive or industrial suppliers.